Union of French Muslim Democrats: History

 The party was founded in 2012 by Nagib Azergui, a trainer in new technologies from Nanterre in the Seine-et-Marne department in Île-de-France.

 In the 2014 French municipal elections, the party ran lists in several towns, including Bobigny in Seine-Saint-Denis where the candidate for mayor was Kamal Moumni.
 The list was invalidated as Moumni was not a registered voter, and its members were absorbed into the Union of Democrats and Independents (UDI) list of incumbent mayor Stéphane de Paoli.
 Hocine Hebbali, a 31-year-old unemployed university graduate, became the first UDMF member to be voted to office; he was put in charge of local history and proposed a museum of French colonisation.

 The UDMF was due to run candidates in the 2015 French departmental elections, but withdrew, citing a tense atmosphere.

 In the 2017 French presidential election, Kamel Messaoudi, a radiologist from the Muslim-majority overseas department of Mayotte, sought to run for UDMF.
 His candidacy did not make it on to the ballot, as he received only three signatures from office-holders while the regulations required at least 500.
 In the legislative elections just after, the party ran 10 candidates, of which the most successful was Messaoudi taking 5.1% of the vote in Mayotte's 1st constituency.

 Azergui wanted to run for UDMF in the 2022 French presidential election, but did not get enough signatures to qualify.
 In the legislative elections, the party ran 84 candidates, primarily in Île-de-France and 16 in Auvergne-Rhône-Alpes.

-The UDMF established the Free Palestine Party, a European political party, ahead of the 2024 European Parliament election.
+The UDMF established the Free Palestine Party, a European political alliance, ahead of the 2024 European Parliament election.